awilliams363/FinalProject/README.md

 ```

 - You can create your own accounts for testing
-- Or you can use sample accounts: student1, student2, librarian1, and faculty1
+- You can use sample accounts: student1, student2, librarian1, and faculty1
 - Using password: 1a2b3c4d